Hudson-TD/module_twenty_challenge_hudsontd/README.md

-# Progressive Web Applications (PWA) Challenge: Text Editor
+# React Challenge: React Portfolio

 ## Description

-In this chaallenge I worked to re-create my developer portfolio using the skills we have aquired throughout the course so far.
+In this challenge I worked to re-create my developer portfolio using the skills we have aquired throughout the course so far.

 ## Table of Contents